HZ888/Bayesian-Questionnaire-Validation/README.md

 **Contribution:** This will enable and promote knowledge integration from diverse stakeholder perspectives at an early stage of questionnaire development.
 This will also lead to an effective use of preliminary study data or expert input in the validation process.

-**Acknowledgement:** The work is done in cooperation with the method development platform of the Quebec SPOR-SUPPORT Unit.
+**Acknowledgement:** The work is done in cooperation with the method development platform of the Quebec SPOR-SUPPORT Unit (Canada).

-**Impact:** Ultimately, my research will translate into higher quality of evidence-based care employing questionnaires, improved patient outcomes and increased cost-efficiencies in health-care system.
+**Impact:** Ultimately, this research will translate into higher quality of evidence-based care employing questionnaires, improved patient outcomes and increased cost-efficiencies in health-care system.

 **[App evaluation](https://www.surveymonkey.com/r/N6285D3)**